Savigny-lès-Beaune

 Savigny-lès-Beaune ([saviɲi lɛ bon], literally Savigny near Beaune) is a commune in the Côte-d'Or department in eastern France.

 Geography

 Climate

-Savigny-lès-Beaune has a oceanic climate (Köppen climate classification Cfb).
+Savigny-lès-Beaune has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Savigny-lès-Beaune is 11.6 C. The average annual rainfall is 749.6 mm with May as the wettest month.
 The temperatures are highest on average in July, at around 21.0 C, and lowest in January, at around 2.5 C. The highest temperature ever recorded in Savigny-lès-Beaune was 39.8 C on 12 August 2003; the coldest temperature ever recorded was -20.5 C on 9 January 1985.

 Wine

-Savigny-lès-Beaune is one of the wine communes of the Côte de Beaune.
+Savigny-lès-Beaune is one of the wine communes of the Côte de Beaune in the Côte-d'Or region.

+Heritage

 The village houses several buildings of architectural interest, including several châteaux, a Romanesque clock tower and a church dedicated to St. Cassien.